 Continue reading to learn everything you need to know about real estate contingencies and how to use them to your advantage in the real estate process.

-A real estate contingency is a clause in real estate agreements that require an action to be met for the contract to remain valid.
+A real estate contingency is a clause in real estate agreements that requires an action to be met for the contract to remain valid.
 Buyers and sellers must agree to contingencies and they are not active unless agreed upon by both parties.

 It’s important to understand that contingencies may vary depending on the type of real estate market you are in.
 For example, the 2022 seller’s market has made it more common for buyers and sellers to waive the typical contingencies that are in place for many real estate transactions.
 The reason for this is that sellers have bargaining power and often field multiple offers.
 Waiving contingencies makes your offer attractive and more likely that the seller will accept it, as you don’t have ways out of the contract to get your earnest money back if you change your mind on purchasing.

-Contingent listings are listings that are currently under contract, however the sale is not complete.
-Contingent listings may return to the market for several reasons if the sale doesn’t go through or may remain on the market and have back up offer stipulations.
+Contingent listings are listings that are currently under contract, however, the sale is not complete.
+Contingent listings may return to the market for several reasons if the sale doesn’t go through or may remain on the market and have backup offer stipulations.
 They are often marked with an “R” or “ROS” label to show that they have an accepted offer in place.
 The terms of contingent offers vary, so be sure to discuss the particular criteria with your real estate professional to educate yourself best.

 There are so many contingencies that may come up in real estate that we can’t cover them all.
 Below are the most common types of real estate contingencies you may come across in residential real estate.

 In short, yes.
 However, it’s becoming common for buyers to waive some or all contingencies to buy a home today.
-We’re seeing unprecedented competition and buyers with deep pockets that are willing to do anything to buy their next home.
+We’re seeing unprecedented competition and buyers with deep pockets who are willing to do anything to buy their next home.

 Depending on your situation, you might find yourself priced out of the market after making several offers on homes and getting outbid by other buyers.